LipSim: A Provably Robust Perceptual Similarity Metric

-Finally, we demonstrate good natural accuracy and state-of-the-art certified robustness on two alternative forced choice (2AFC) datasets that seek to encode human perceptions of image similarity.
+Finally, we demonstrate good natural accuracy and state-of-the-art certified robustness on the NIGHT dataset.
 Our contributions can be summarized as follows: \begin{itemize}[leftmargin=14pt] \item We investigate the vulnerabilities of state-of-the-art ViT-based perceptual distance including DINO, CLIP, OpenCLIP, and DreamSim Ensemble.
-The vulnerabilities are highlighted using AutoAttack~\citep{croce2020reliable} on the 2AFC score which is an index for human alignment and PGD attack against the distance metric and calculating the distance between an original image and its perturbed version. \item We propose a framework to train the first certifiably robust distance metric, \textbf{LipSim}, which leverages a pipeline composed of 1-Lipschitz feature extractor, projection to the unit $\ell_2$ ball and cosine distance to provide certified bounds for the perturbations applied on the reference image. \item We show by a comprehensive set of experiments that not only LipSim provides certified accuracy for a specified perturbation budget, but also demonstrates good performance in terms of natural 2AFC score and accuracy on image retrieval which is a serious application for perceptual metrics. \end{itemize}
+The vulnerabilities are highlighted using APGD~\citep{croce2020reliable} on the 2AFC score which is an index for human alignment and PGD attack against the distance metric and calculating the distance between an original image and its perturbed version. \item We propose a framework to train the first certifiably robust distance metric, \textbf{LipSim}, which leverages a pipeline composed of 1-Lipschitz feature extractor, projection to the unit $\ell_2$ ball and cosine distance to provide certified bounds for the perturbations applied on the reference image. \item We show by a comprehensive set of experiments that not only LipSim provides certified accuracy for a specified perturbation budget, but also demonstrates good performance in terms of natural 2AFC score and accuracy on image retrieval which is a serious application for perceptual metrics. \end{itemize}